dawnmil/mykeyboard/README.md

 # myKeyboard
 This is a passion project, focus of the application is on educating my son.
 The kicker is the benefits it brings me as I am using this fun application to practice HTML5, CSS, JavaScript, and to deploy to AWS public cloud for the first time.
+All of the code in this application is custom by me.